The Laws of Wealth Creation

 Once you invest, it is also important to consider how you will manage your investment risk.
 In other words, you need to consider your exit strategy before you invest.
 Most investors do not consider this because when they invest they expect the asset to rise.

-Even though there is a likelihood the asset will rise, the value of the asset is not realised until you sell.
-Consequently, this is considered unrealised profits as the asset could fall in value.
+Even though there is a likelihood the asset will rise, the value of the asset is not realized until you sell.
+Consequently, this is considered unrealized profits as the asset could fall in value.
 Therefore, it is important to consider how and when you will exit if your investment turns sour or does not perform as expected.

 Unfortunately, many investors mistakenly believe that if they have not sold a share that is falling in value then they are not losing.
 But let me demonstrate why the opposite is true.